-Together these ensure compliance with the CIPFA Prudential code.
+Together these ensure compliance with the CIPFA Prudential Code and HM Treasury rules on financing our borrowing.

-We recognise the lasting impact and legacy of good, evidence-based capital investment and the Capital Strategy 2021-31 sets out our approach to making this happen in and for Warwickshire.
+We recognise the lasting impact and legacy of good, evidence-based capital investment and the Capital Strategy 2022-27 sets out our approach to making this happen in and for Warwickshire.